mbabynames search ✿

 Apollo George

-Apollo ("noble and strong") with George ("farmer").
+Apollo ("destroyer, god of light") with George ("farmer").
 Together the name has two layers: the first name brings one quality, the middle name another.
 George (1 syllable) provides a firm close after the longer Apollo.

 Flowing and rhythmic